Vicinity Vision Transformer: Experiments

+{\textbf{Analysis of Vicinity Attention Block.}} In this section, we investigate the proposed Vicinity Attention Block from three perspectives: (1) we show that feature reduction attention (FRA) can significantly reduce computation without harming performance; (2) We validate that feature preserving connection (FPC) is effective to strengthen feature extraction ability; and (3) we report the effectiveness of FRA and FPC on an existing linear attention method.
+In summary, we demonstrate that FRA effectively reduces computational complexity and FPC preserves representation ability without causing degeneration of performance.

-{\textbf{Analysis of Feature Reduction.}} In the Vicinity Attention Block, we reduce the feature dimension to fulfill the assumption of $N\gg d$, which forces the computational complexity to approach linear.
-In Fig.~\ref{fig: fr gflops}, we ablate the computational cost under different feature reduction (FR) ratios.
+By FRA, we reduce the feature dimension to fulfill the assumption of $N\gg d$, which forces the computational complexity to approach linear.
+In Fig.~\ref{fig: fr GFLOPs}, we ablate the computational cost under different feature reduction (FR) ratios.
 We can observe an obvious GFLOPs decrease when increasing the FR ratio from 1 to 2 (reducing the feature dimension by half).
 However, when the FR ratio further increases, the reduction tends to saturate.
-This is because the computational cost of the self-attention module is already significantly reduced and the other model parts dominate the computational overhead.
-Additionally, we ablate the performances under different FR ratios on the Cifar100 dataset, as shown in Table~\ref{table: ablation fr}.
-As shown, when the FR ratio is small, the model retains a similar performance (\eg, 82.89\% vs.~82.92\%), indicating that the feature representation ability is not affected.
+This is because the computational cost of the self-attention module is already significantly reduced and the remaining model parts dominate the computational overhead.
+Additionally, we ablate the performance under different FR ratios on the CIFAR-100 dataset.
+As shown in Table~\ref{table: ablation fr}.
+When the FR ratio is small, the model retains a similar performance (\ie, 82.89\% vs.~82.92\%), indicating that the result is not affected.
 When the FR ratio increases to a number like 8, a clear performance drop is observed.
 As a trade-off, we set the FR ratio as 2 for our formal model settings.

-{\textbf{Feature Preserving Connection.}} In the Vicinity Attention Block, feature preserving connections are added to compensate reduced feature dimensions.
-Ablation of feature preserving connection is reported in Table \ref{table: ablation fp}.
-The results indicate that feature preserving connection effectively retains original feature distribution, and improves feature extraction ability of Vicinity attention module even feature dimension is reduced.
+In the Vicinity Attention Block, FPC is added to compensate for reduced feature dimensions.
+Ablation of FPC is reported in Table \ref{table: ablation fp}.
+The results indicate that FPC effectively retains the original feature distribution, and improves the feature extraction ability of the Vicinity attention module even when the feature dimension is reduced.

+To further demonstrate the effectiveness of Vicinity Attention Block, we integrate FRA and FPC with an existing linear attention method, \ie, Performer\cite{choromanski2020rethinking}.
+As shown in Table \ref{table: performer vicinity attention block}, we attach the Performer attention block on VVT-T as a baseline.
+After integrating FRA and FPC, the computation is reduced while we can still observe an accuracy improvement (\ie, 77.2\% vs.~77.3\%).
+It validates that our FRA and FPC yield performance gains in the existing linear attention approach.